sunshineagoo17/brainstation-industry-project-local-install/README.md

 ### The Spectra Dashboard

 The Spectra dashboard offers a comprehensive and intuitive interface for monitoring MSRP compliance.
 It displays key metrics such as total offenders, top 5 deviated products, average deviation, and compliance rates.
 Users can view retailer-specific data, giving them a high-level view of their MSRP compliance.
 The dashboard also includes dynamic alerts and the ability to generate detailed compliance reports, making it easy for users to take actionable steps to address pricing discrepancies.
-With its user-friendly design and robust data visualization, the Spectra dashboard empowers Dell Technologies to efficiently manage and ensure MSRP compliance across multiple retailers.

 ![Product List Page](./docs/images/spectra-products-page.png)